rain-1/rain-1.github.io/scheme-5.md

 I used a computed goto table instead of a switch/case because this paper says it's much better for the branch predictor: [The Structure and Performance of Efficient Interpreters](https://www.jilp.org/vol5/v5paper12.pdf).

+**edit** update feb 2019.
+This paper [https://hal.inria.fr/hal-01100647/document](Branch Prediction and the Performance of Interpreters - Don’t Trust Folklore) suggests that the computed goto trick is not a big optimization anymore.
+So a basic switch/case might be just fine.

+> accuracy of indirect branch prediction is no longer critical for interpreters.
+We further compare the characteristics of these interpreters and analyze why the indirect branch is less important than before

 ## Conclusions

 * I used a "scale model" (brainfuck) to validate an idea but how can we know when scale models are valid and when they aren't?